rebelot/heirline.nvim/README.md

 * You **must** write your own statusline

 But don't you worry!
 Along with the inheritance comes [THE FEATUREFUL COOKBOOK](cookbook.md) 📖 of a distant relative.
-Your dream 🪄statusline is a copypaste away!
+Your dream 🪄 statusline is a copypaste away!

 ## Installation